3 Reasons Your Website Isn’t Making Money (And How To Fix It)

 Paid ads, though, are the fastest and most effective way to find the people who are likely to convert and drive them to your website.
 This increased traffic can really speed up the CRO process by allowing you to test and optimize faster, making this a great time to use Hotjar and Google Optimize.

 Paid media is pretty simple.
+It’s a way to reach targeted audiences by buying ad placements, whether that’s in a search engine, on another website, or on a social media site.
 Once you decide which platforms your ideal audience spends their time on, you create a campaign to present your goods and services on those platforms.
+A few concepts you might here in connection to paid media include programmatic display advertising, search engine marketing, and paid social media

 After launching your campaign, you’ll begin to see impressions, clicks, and hopefully conversions on the page itself.
 It can also position your business ahead of your competitors, especially if you have a very effective campaign.